All Episodes

 1-800-282-2882 is the number to call.

-It's a who whom situation.
+It's a who-whom situation.

-Uh that's all that matters.
+That's all that matters.

 Who whom?

-That was Lenin's great formulation that what matters is not the justice of the cause or uh the facts at issue or the principles involved, but who is doing what to whom.
+That what matters is not the justice of the cause or the facts at issue or the principles involved, but who is doing what to whom.

-That's what how Lenin saw things.
+That's how Lenin saw things.

-And and that's how the uh that's how the left sees things.
+And that's how the left sees things.

-The left sees things who is doing what to whom.
+Who is doing what to whom?

-But if it was a gay group complaining because a Muslim baker in Dearborn, Michigan wouldn't bake them a gay wedding cake, wouldn't make bake them a gay wedding backlava, uh then it all gets a bit more complicated because then it's the Muslim guys who are on top, so big gay have to take a back seat.
+But if it was a gay group complaining because a Muslim baker in Dearborn, Michigan wouldn't bake them a gay wedding cake, wouldn't bake them a gay wedding backlava, then it all gets a bit more complicated because then it's the Muslim guys who are on top, so big gay have to take a back seat.

 It's all who whom.

-Who whom, as Lenin used to say.
+Who whom, as Lenin used to say, who's doing what to whom.

 And once you know that, you know the side you ought to be on.